 The CDC considers an individual to be fully vaccinated when at least two weeks have passed since receiving the last dose of a complete vaccine series.
-As of December 30, 2021, the City of New Orleans has fully vaccinated more than 80% of all adults with the COVID-19 vaccine.
-However, only 64.6% of all New Orleanians have been fully vaccinated, and just 34.2% of the 5 to 17 year old population has been fully vaccinated.
+As of January 26, 2022, the City of New Orleans has fully vaccinated more than 82% of all adults with the COVID-19 vaccine.
+However, only 66% of all New Orleanians have been fully vaccinated, and just 38.6% of the 5 to 17 year old population has been fully vaccinated.
 Furthermore, there are several census tracts in the City with vaccination rates below 50%.
 Additionally, the highly contagious Omicron variant of the coronavirus has resulted in large increases in cases and hospitalizations in a short period of time.
-Therefore, the New Orleans Health Department is placing restrictions on certain activities but leaving several restrictions in place pursuant to the Mayor's emergency powers provided by La.
+Therefore, the New Orleans Health Department is placing further restrictions on certain activities pursuant to the Mayor's emergency powers provided by La.
 R.S.
 29:727(F) and the "Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19" filed on May 15, 2020.
-These restrictions will be effective as of January 3, 2022 at 6:00 A.M.
+These restrictions will be effective as of February 11, 2022 at 6:00 A.M.